 Can a snowman be protected by copyright law?
 What about hairy underwear?
 Does a programmer have paternity rights?
 How is the length of copyright period for an opera calculated?

 The online material has been produced with support from the Ministry of Education and Culture.
-The project’s steering group included representatives from the universities that maintain the Copyright Service for Art Universities, which are Aalto University and University of the Arts Helsinki (the Theatre Academy, the Sibelius Academy and the Academy of Fine Arts).
+Art Universities Copyright Advice is provided by Aalto University and University of the Arts Helsinki.
 The online materials have been written by Jukka Jäske (LLB), Tiina Nevanperä (LLM, MA) and Copyright Attorney Maria Rehbinder (LLM).
 Graphic design and photography by Sanna Vilmusenaho and Anna Keune.

 The attached material contains the interpretation of the copyright lawyer for the arts universities regarding the use of works and presentations protected by copyright law in studies, teaching, research and creative fields in accordance with Finnish copyright law and legal practice.
 The content of this advisory material does not negate the need to make contact with a qualified lawyer when taking legal action.
 Aalto University and the universities comprising the consortium that maintains this service will not compensate for any damage which the reader may consider that they have suffered as a result of the content of this material.